getredash/website/website/_kb/user-guide/querying/query-snippets.md

 title: Query Snippets
 slug: query-snippets
 ---
-Query snippets are small (or not so small) pieces of queries you want to share with your team to reduce the need to type them over and over again or looking for a reference.
+Copy and Paste are a big part of composing database queries.
+Because it's much easier to duplicate prior work than to write it from scratch.
+This is particularly true for common `JOIN` statements or complex `CASE` expressions.
+As your list of queries in Redash grows, however, it can be difficult to remember which queries contain the statement you need right now.
+Enter Query Snippets.

+Query Snippets are segments of queries that your whole team can share and trigger via autocomplete.
 You can create them at `Settings` -> `Query Snippets`.

 ![](/assets/images/docs/gitbook/Snippet.png)